-It should be noted that this document does not provide the methodology by which, and from when, NTS exit capacity will be made available.
-The processes for Users to obtain, and for National Grid to release, exit capacity can be found in the UNC and the ExCR methodology statement.
+It should be noted that this Statement does not provide the methodology by which, and from when, Exit Capacity will be made available.
+The processes for Users to obtain, and for National Grid to release, Exit Capacity can be found in the UNC and the ExCR methodology statement.